Why do we dream and are our dreams linked to psychology and wellbeing? Our team explores.

 From ancient times to the present day, in cultures from the east to the west, our dreams have been recognised as important events.
 Dreams are still significant today as wellsprings of our culture and our imagination, but also as a route to the understanding of healthy brain processes and our response to psychological stress.

-In the last century the study of dreams was associated with the discovery of the unconscious.
-Dreams have always been recognised as elements of creativity and problem solving.
-Now they are increasingly understood as essential parts of healthy sleep and an important part of the brains response to life’s stress and trauma.
+In the last century, the study of dreams was associated with the discovery of the unconscious.
+Dreams have always been recognised as elements of creativity and problem-solving.
+Now, they are increasingly understood as essential parts of healthy sleep and an important part of the brain's response to life’s stress and trauma.

-Dreams and the discovery of the unconscious
+Dreams and the unconscious

-Today, the existence of the unconscious is universally accepted but in Europe at the turn of the last century this was not so.
+Today, the existence of the unconscious is universally accepted, but, in Europe, at the turn of the last century, this was not so.
 The analysis of dreams provided essential data to convince a more rigid society that all was not as it seemed.
-Today most people believe their dreams offer at least a potential route to the understanding of their mental life, even if they are not “the royal route to the unconscious” that Freud promised they would become.
+Today, most people believe their dreams offer at least a potential route to the understanding of their mental life, even if they are not “the royal route to the unconscious” that Freud promised they would become.

-Dreams and the origins of creativity
+Dreams and creativity

 It would be foolish for us to deny the significance of dreams in our cultural life.
-Just as Einstein understood that no element of intelligence is as important as the imagination, there are many examples from mathematics, art, and music, illustrating the importance of healthy dream sleep as a basis for problem solving, and creativity is often based upon a foundation of dreams.
+Just as Einstein understood that no element of intelligence is as important as the imagination, there are many examples from mathematics, art, and music, illustrating the importance of healthy dream sleep as a basis for problem-solving, and creativity is often based upon a foundation of dreams.

 One popular example is described in the biography of Paul McCartney and the Beatles.
-It is said that McCartney “composed the entire melody of his most famous song “Yesterday” in a dream one night in his room at the Wimpole Street home of his then girlfriend Jane Asher.
+It is said that McCartney “composed the entire melody of his most famous song, Yesterday, in a dream one night in his room at the Wimpole Street home of his then girlfriend Jane Asher.
 Upon waking, he hurried to a piano and played the tune to avoid forgetting it.”

 The discovery of rapid eye movement (REM) sleep by Kleitman and Aserinsky in 1953 brought an unprecedented opportunity to study the activity of the brain during sleep.
-For the first time the actual physiology of sleep could be studied.
+For the first time, the actual physiology of sleep could be studied.

-The brain chemicals noradrenaline, serotonin and histamine are completely suppressed during REM and the brain region responsible for logic and planning (the prefrontal cortex) is shut down.
-At the same time levels of the stress hormone Cortisol are very high.
+The brain chemicals noradrenaline, serotonin and histamine are completely suppressed during REM, and the brain region responsible for logic and planning (the prefrontal cortex) is shut down.
+At the same time, levels of the stress hormone cortisol are very high.

-Common myths about our dreams
+Common myths about dreams

-There are many misunderstandings about our dreams but here are some of the facts:
+There are many misunderstandings about our dreams, but here are some of the facts.

 “Our dreams are just imagined nonsense with nothing to do with our experience or our senses”